bhj/gl-chromakey/README.md

 ------------
 **ChromaGL** requires a browser with WebGL ([Chrome 9+, Firefox 4+, Safari nightly or Opera 11 for Windows](http://www.khronos.org/webgl/wiki/Getting_a_WebGL_Implementation)).

 The method `hasWebGL()` is provided to test whether browser supports WebGL.
-If not, constructor will throw an error unless `errorCallback` function is provided in options.

 Basic Usage
 -----------